dave-yang/krystal-docs/Components/Database.md

                       ->queryAll();

 And that's it!
-Now you can simply call `getPaginator()` on a mapper, since `paginate()` method internally tweaks paginator behind the scenes.
+Now you can simply call `getPaginator()` on a mapper, since `paginate()` method internally tweaks the paginator.
 After all you you'd pass paginator's instance to a view from a service later.

 # Transactions